Galois Connections in Persistent Homology: Preliminaries

 The persistence diagram of a persistence module is a function capturing information that persists over intervals in a poset.
-In order to define the persistence diagram of a module, we first need to define posets of intervals.
+Therefore, in order to define the persistence diagram of a module, we first define posets of intervals.

-\begin{defn} For any poset $P$, there are two \define{posets of intervals} that appear in applied topology.
+\begin{defn} For any poset $P$, there are two \define{posets of intervals} that appear in applied topology, $\bar P$ and $\hat P$.
 Both posets of intervals have the same underlying set: